Rupert Everett says he was ‘frustrated’ by Colin Firth in A Single Man

 ‘That role really should have been mine’: Rupert Everett says he was ‘frustrated’ by Colin Firth in A Single Man

-The actor has previously said he believed coming out harmed his Hollywood career

-Rupert Everett has said he does not think gay roles need to be played exclusively by gay actors.
+Speaking on Piers Morgan Uncensored, Everett, 62, discussed the topic of straight actors playing gay characters.
+While he said he did not think gay roles need to be played exclusively by gay actors, he seemed irked by Firth’s role as a gay man in the 2009 drama.

+“It’s quite frustrating.
+I was frustrated, I remember going to see Colin Firth in the film by Tom Ford [A Single Man].
+I thought, ‘Well, thanks, Colin, that’s the end of my career.
+Because you know, that role really should have been mine,” he said.
+“So you know, there’s a frustration about that, of course.”

+Everett, who first found fame playing a gay public school pupil in 1984 drama Another Country, has previously said he believed coming out harmed his Hollywood career.

 The My Best Friend’s Wedding actor praised performances by Michael Douglas and Matt Damon in Behind The Candelabra and applauded Tom Hanks in Philadelphia.